California Security Deposit Law (Ultimate Landlord Guide)

 how long does a landlord have to return a deposit

-So, why do owners require it?
-A California security deposit helps cushion a landlord against a myriad of financial liabilities that may arise from a tenant’s negligent or careless actions.
-For example, failure by a tenant to pay rent, which is a violation of the lease agreement.
+So why do landlords require a security deposit?
+A security deposit helps protect landlords against financial losses that may result from a tenant’s negligent or careless actions.
+For example, if a tenant fails to pay rent as required under the lease agreement, the security deposit may help offset those unpaid amounts.

-Other reasons to withhold a tenant’s security deposit under California law include:
+Other reasons to withhold a tenant’s entire security deposit under law include:

-• Security deposits can be used to afford unpaid utilities once a tenant vacates their rental
+• The security deposit can be used to afford unpaid monthly fees or utilities once a tenant vacates their rental unit

-• Security deposits can be used to afford the cost of cleaning after a tenant moves out of the rental unit or breaks the lease early
+• The security deposit can be used to afford the cost of cleaning after a tenant moves out of the property or breaks the lease early

-• In case the tenant abandons the residential unit, not paying rent or to remedy future defaults and resolve tenant's default or remedy identified deficiencies
+• The security deposit can be used in case the person abandons the residential unit, not paying rent or to remedy future defaults and resolve tenant's default or remedy identified deficiencies

-Question #1: How Much Security Deposit is a California Landlord Allowed to Collect from Their Renters?
+Question #1: How Much Security Deposit is a California Landlord Allowed to Collect from Their Tenants?

 rental deposit law california

-One exception exists: if the tenant is an active service member.
-In this case, the limit for the deposit is one month's rent lower in both cases.
+This small-landlord exception does not apply if the tenant is an active service member.
+In those cases, the security deposit remains capped at one month’s rent.

 Question #2: Are Landlords Required to Charge Non-refundable Security Deposits?